 The Authority has accounted for retirement benefits according to International Financial Reporting Standard (IFRS) IAS 19.
-As at 31 March 2020 the Accounts showed that there was a deficit on the Pensions Reserve of £457.796m (£488.827m in 2018/19).
+As at 31 March 2021 the Accounts showed that there was a deficit on the Pensions Reserve of £528.799m (£457.796m in 2019/20).
+The increase does not impact on the revenue budget and reflects a revised actuarial valuation.
 This was offset by a Pensions Liability of the same value.
 The Authority has separate pension arrangements for Fire Fighters and other staff as outlined below.